August 18, 2025

 Pricing bundles with TouchBistro POS subscriptions, with hardware options designed especially for kitchen environments.

-Every order arrives already formatted for your POS, complete with modifiers, allergens, and payment details, so your KDS receives clean tickets that route correctly on the first try.
-For restaurants juggling high call volumes, busy rush periods, and multi-channel ordering, pairing a KDS with Loman creates a smoother flow from phone to POS to kitchen screen.
+For restaurants juggling high call volumes, busy rush periods, and multi-channel ordering, pairing a KDS with Loman creates a direct line from phone to POS to kitchen screen.
 With fewer manual corrections, faster handoffs, and no missed calls, teams see tighter execution and more captured revenue during the hours that matter most.

 Most KDS platforms cache active orders locally so your kitchen can continue working on current tickets.
 However, online and delivery app orders won’t come through during an outage.
 But some POS + KDS setups can continue sending in-house orders over the local network until connectivity returns, so a backup internet connection is worth considering for high-volume operations.